When a financial crisis hits, what can you do to prepare for what’s ahead? Here are 5 tips to help you in surviving in your financial situation.

 Just because our pain isn’t measuring on the catastrophic charts of others around you doesn’t mean that you aren’t hurting, too.

 Somewhere along the way, we’ve learned the “well at least I’m not facing that” type of rubric for counting our blessings in times of trouble.

 Counting blessings shouldn’t be a comparison to someone else’s woes.

 Counting blessings is taking full inventory with a grateful heart of what you do have.

 One of my favorite quotes is from C.S.
 Lewis.

-This unsteady ground sparked a lot of soul searching, penny pinching and drive to make changes.
-These tough times usually happen again, so how did I manage our situation?
+This unsteady ground sparked a lot of soul searching and drive to make changes in my mind.

 Surviving a Financial Crisis

 I think most people can relate to money problems, be it credit card debt, medical bills, student loans, or just poor budgeting resulting in a financial strain on your bank account.